kontainapp/km/tests/readme.md

 ## Build of .km and .kmd

-See kontain-gcc for vars and paths used to link Kontain unikernels (.km and .kmd) and alpine native executables (.native.km and .native.kmd) in our Fedora-based build environment.
+See kontain-gcc for vars and paths used to link Kontain unikernels (.km and .kmd) and alpine native executables (.alpine.km and .alpine.kmd) in our Fedora-based build environment.

-.native.km and .native.kmd are just convenience suffixes for us, these are linux binaries and can be run as such - they are just linked against Alpine (musl-based) libs.
+.alpine.km and .alpine.kmd are just convenience suffixes for us, these are linux binaries and can be run as such - they are just linked against Alpine (musl-based) libs.

-### Build .km (with hcalls) and .native.km (with syscalls)
+### Build .km (with hcalls) and .alpine.km (with syscalls)

 kontain-gcc and kontain-g++ wrap the settings.